raisenational/raise/server/README.md

 - fundraiser: A top-level object that represents an individual donations push.
 Generally corresponds to a chapter in a specific year e.g. 'Raise Demo 2021'.
 Has zero or more donations.
 - donation: A donation by a specific donor, e.g. 'Donation from John Doe'.
 Associated with a fundraiser.
 Has zero or more payments.
 - payment: A payment in relation to a specific donation e.g. 'John Doe's 3rd weekly recurring payment of £9'.
 Associated with a donation.
-- admin: Anyone or anything that can be issued a JWT, including members of the national team, local teams and the scheduler
+- admin: Anyone or anything that can be issued a JWT, including members of the national team, local teams and the scheduler.
-- user: Anyone or anything that interacts with the Raise server, including admins and members of the public
+- user: A human admin.
+- group: A collection of zero or more users.
+These are generally 'National', 'NationalTech' (technical members of the national team with elevated permissions) and all the combinations of 'Raise [Chapter] [Year]'.

 ## 🧅 Request handling